 Halloween Cobwebs Everywhere!

-Jr at the desk in Haunted GarageYou can buy cobwebs from just about anyplace that sells Halloween decorations.
-Walmart, Big Lots, Walgreens, your Missylocal grocery store (to name a few), all sell those cotton webs that look like cotton candy in a plastic bag (sort of - but you get the idea).
+Jr at the desk in Haunted GarageYou can buy cotton webs from just about anyplace that sells Halloween decorations.
+Walmart, Big Lots, Walgreens, your Missylocal grocery store, and even your Home Depot or Lowe's stores (to name a few), all sell those cotton webs that look like cotton candy in a plastic bag (sort of - but you get the idea).

 The green webs work great with a black lite.
 Last year I put the green ones on my front porch with a My Lady and green cobwebscouple of small strings of green lights.
 The green webs captured the light so well that you could see my house when you were coming around the corner of the block.
 It was GREAT!